devopsguytm/image-promotion/README.md

 # Summary

 Congratulations!
-You have successfully created a cloud-native CI/CD Tekton Pipeline for building, promoting abd deploying the Strapi application in OpenShift clusters.
+You have successfully created a cloud-native CI/CD Tekton Pipeline for building, promoting and deploying the Strapi CMS application in OpenShift clusters.